caiquecastro/weather-playlist/README.md

 This webservice uses two external services.
 We need to ensure not to exceed their API calls.
 Considering that the temperature for a city does not suddenly change we can cache its value for a time.
 We are caching it for one hour.
 The same applies for the playlist for a genre.
+The caching strategy helps for latency, fault tolerancy, scalability.

 ```
 --------------------    ----------------------    -----------------------     ------------------------